[Skip to Content]

 The resident also becomes increasingly knowledgeable in selecting appropriate diagnostic and therapeutic procedures.
 The intern is the member of the team most responsible for the floor management of patients.

-When designated as the Consults resident, Interns are responsible for evaluating patients in the ER, on the wards, and in the ICU, then discussing clinical details with the chief resident/and or the attending staff. the consult rotation is only done in the second half of the year.
+When designated as the Consults resident (starting in January), PGY I residents are responsible for evaluating patients in the ER, on the wards, and in the ICU, then discussing clinical details with the chief resident/and or the attending staff.
 All rotations are one month long.
 There are slight differences between the individual PGY I schedules.

 PGY I Rotations